Categories

 5. Be responsible when taking your dog to work

 It’s easy to get swept up in the excitement of having your furry friend at work with you.
-However, always remember you’re the one responsible for their well-being (hence the need for pet insurance).
+However, always remember you’re the one responsible for their well-being (which is why you should consider pet insurance).

 Make sure they’re happy and safe throughout the day, and that someone familiar is there to look after them just in case you have to duck into a meeting.